You should complete the Tax Settings screen before you start on your Menu Categories and Menu Items.

 8. The Tax ID Number field cannot be blank.
 By default we “stub” in a Tax ID Number.
 If you’re not required to display a tax ID number, disable this on the guest check customization screen.
 Some jurisdictions require a tax ID number to be printed on guest checks so customers can claim tax paid for their business or personal taxes.

 9. If you prefer to display menu prices with the tax, slide Inclusive Tax to the green position.
 The receipt will still break out the tax if this is enabled.
 If you’ve added Menu Items with prices before enabling this, TouchBistro will recalculate your menu item prices with the inclusive tax.
 If you want your menu to include taxes, see this discussion.

 10. If you have enabled Inclusive Tax and would like your reports to work with the tax included into sales totals, enable Inclusive Tax for Reports.

 Even if enabled, TouchBistro will still break out taxes for your Sales Totals report and appropriate tax reports.
 In the example above, the Sales Totals report breaks out the tax.
 However reports you may use to judge certain metrics, like Sales by Section or Waiter Sales Item Totals, TouchBistro won’t calculate a before-tax subtotal.
 TouchBistro will simply work with totals with tax included.

-11 Tap Save when you’ve completed your tax settings and return to the Orders & Credit Card Settings screen.
+11 Tap Done when you’ve completed your tax settings and return to the Orders & Credit Card Settings screen.